JonPSmith/EfCore.SchemaCompare/README.md

 ## What database providers does it support

 - Version 8 now compares all EF Core database providers that can be [be scaffolded](https://learn.microsoft.com/en-us/ef/core/managing-schemas/scaffolding/).
 However some database providers may show incorrect match errors, because some database providers don't follow the SqlServer style, e.g. CosmosDB

+_Thanks to GitHub @bgrauer-atacom and @lweberprb for suggesting that this library could support extra database providers.
+See the [issue #26](https://github.com/JonPSmith/EfCore.SchemaCompare/pull/26) to see the code that these two people provided to add this feature._

 - Versions below 8 support:
    - SqlServer
    - Sqlite